Detroit-Amsterdam Delta flight diverted to NYC after passengers were served spoiled food, spokesperson says

 Delta Flight 136 was diverted to New York's JFK airport due to the issue, a Delta spokesperson confirmed.

-Officials say part of the main cabin in-flight meal service was spoiled, and medical crews treated the affected passengers when they landed in New York at about 4 a.m.
+Officials say part of the main cabin in-flight chicken meal was spoiled, and medical crews treated the affected passengers when they landed in New York at about 4 a.m.

 There were 277 passengers on board, but Delta officials haven't released a confirmed number of passengers who ate the spoiled food.
 A source with knowledge of the situation told CBS New York that about 70 passengers became sick after consuming the meal.